Brick City: A Breakdown of the city of Newark

 The streets of Newark and what is portrayed by the media with Newark gangs like G-Shine and Grape Street or the Hispanic affiliations of the Latin Kings or Trinitarios (3ni) in Newark’s North Ward has given many people throughout New Jersey various opinions about the city.

 With the large number of legendary neighborhoods that were mostly the many housing project complexes that the city once consisted of, the alias of “Brick City” was given to Newark.

 As an attempt to provide temporary housing, the city of Newark began to build a number of housing projects, starting during the 1940s, that were originally meant to be segregated with some complexes being for white families and others for African-Americans.

-Decades later, before the city began to demolish most of its housing projects beginning in the 1990s, Newark’s projects were some of the most notorious neighborhoods in the Tri-State area.
+Decades later, before the city began to demolish most of the housing projects in the Newark ghetto during the 1990s and 2000s, Newark’s projects were some of the most notorious neighborhoods in the Tri-State area.

 Officially, or unofficially, the city of Newark is divided into separate sections that are known as wards, for instance there is a North Ward, South Ward, East Ward, Central Ward, and West Ward.

 The community of the East Ward, known locally to some as the Down Bottoms, is a diverse community of multiple racial groups but has small housing complexes like Pennington Court, Hyatt Court, and Riverview Court, which is officially the Terrell Homes.

 The West Ward, which is near the city of Irvington and the Garden State Parkway, is mainly the Valisburg area that is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.